 About the scheme

-For many years Member States have been required under EU law to offer subsidised drinking milk and dairy products to nursery and primary schools.
-For this purpose an EU subsidy (currently worth about 3p per 200ml serving) was paid and Member States had the option of paying a national 'top-up' subsidy (currently worth about 0.8p per 200ml serving).
+For many years European Union Member States have been required under EU law to offer subsidised drinking milk and dairy products to nursery and primary schools; Member States had the option of paying a national 'top-up' subsidy.
 Both of these subsidies were paid in Northern Ireland.

-This scheme aims to promote healthy eating habits among children, by focusing on fruit, vegetables and milk, although EU countries are also free to distribute processed products such as cheese, soup or juice derived from these basic ingredients.
-The distribution of the products to school is part of a wider scheme to teach children about food and farming, and the importance of a balanced diet.
+This scheme in Northern Ireland aims to promote healthy eating habits among children, by focusing on the provision of subsidised milk.
+The distribution of the products in schools is part of a wider scheme to teach children about food and farming, and the importance of a balanced diet.

-- the EU subsidy and the “top-up” subsidy is paid on drinking milk, flavoured milk and plain yoghurt supplied to children in primary, special and secondary schools
+- the subsidy is paid on drinking milk, flavoured milk and plain yoghurt supplied to children in primary, special and secondary schools

 - the price charged to pupils must reflect the amount of subsidy provided